Physics 150 – Nuclear Weapons – Physics and Policy – Winter 2025

 Physics, Policy, Proliferation, Planetary Defense

-The development of nuclear weapons were started in the early 1940’s triggered by the discovery of the energetic release of energy by the bombardment of Uranium in December 1938 by Otto Hahn, Lise Meitner and Fritz Strassman in Germany at the Kaiser Wilhelm Institute (Berlin).
+The development of nuclear weapons were started in the early 1940’s triggered by the discovery of the energetic release of energy by the bombardment of Uranium in December 1938 by Otto Hahn, Lise Meitner and Fritz Strassmann in Germany at the Kaiser Wilhelm Institute (Berlin).
 This was on the eve of the beginning of World War II.
 Given the extremely large exothermic reaction compared to chemistry (~ 106 times larger energy release per unit mass than chemical reactions).
 WW II started 9 months later on Sept 1, 1939 with the Nazi invasion of Poland.
 This triggered the race for the development of the military use of fission in both Germany and the United States and its allies (notably England).
 Though triggered by the onset of WW II, the development of a nuclear weapons was inevitable.
 Subsequent development of thermonuclear weapons using fission as a trigger for fusion further increased the weapon yields by a factor of ~103 starting in late 1952.
 An arms race between the US and USSR rapidly ensued.
 Combined with the development of long range rockets that were also developed in WW II, this has placed the world in an unprecedented state of potential mass annihilation of life on Earth.

 In this class we will explore a number of topics related to the development of nuclear weapons including the basic physics and design, effects of their use on life, delivery methods, defense approaches, the political, ethical and societal implications, the dangers of nuclear war and its consequences, attempts to limit their production and deployment though treaties, proliferation of multiple nations having nuclear weapons and possible peaceful uses such as in protecting the Earth from asteroid and comet impacts.

 While we would all prefer to live in a world of peace and tranquility, we do not currently have such a world.
-It is critical to avoid the use of nuclear weapons given their potential for mass distruction.
+It is critical to avoid the use of nuclear weapons given their potential for mass destruction.
 We will also explore possible peaceful uses of nuclear explosives in areas that may protect us such as protecting the planet against threats from asteroids and comets.
 While the use of nuclear weapons in large scale warfare could extinguish much of human life, their use against another form of mass extinction from asteroids and comets could turn a threat to humanity into a protection for humanity.

 Like it or not the world is filled with weapons of vastly increased destructive potential than could have been imagined even 80 years ago.
 For example, the total amount of Allied bombs dropped during all of WW II was about 3 MT (megatons TNT equivalent) or the equivalent of one medium sized thermonuclear device.
 To put this in perspective, at the height of the Cold War, the world’s nuclear arsenal was about 10,000 times larger than the total used in WW-II and most of it could be deployed in a matter of hours or less.
 These weapons dominate much of the geopolitical landscape of the world.
 In this seminar we will discuss and explore the scientific issues behind these weapons and the role of policy (or lack thereof) in preventing them from being used in anger.
 Being ignorant of these devices, how they work and how we make policies in light of their existence is not in the best interests of a peaceful world.
 At the moment they both threaten stability and enable an unstable stability.
 In the long term these same devices and the science behind them may enable us to explore other stars, protect ourselves from threats such as Earth crossing asteroids or pursue inertial confinement fusion but at the moment they are a threat worth understanding.
 Ignorance may be bliss but the consequences are too great to ignore.